podondra/lamost-ml/README.md

 ## Projects

+Short description of projects in this repository.

+### Candidates

-1. **candidates**, command line utility for working with candidates
+Command line utility for working with candidates.

+### China Cross-matching

-2. **china-xmatch**, cross-matching of some our candidates with result from chinese colleague
+Cross-matching of some our candidates with result from chinese colleagues.

+### LAMOST DR1 Preprocessing

-3. **lamost-dr1-preprocessing**, script for LAMOST DR1 preprocessing
+Script for LAMOST DR1 preprocessing.

+### Normalized vs Raw

-4. **normalized-vs-raw**, experiment which shows that neural network manages both raw and normalized spectra
+Experiment which shows that neural network manages both raw and normalized spectra.

 ## Ondrejov Dataset